kubeshark/docs/src/pages/en/integrations_slack.md

 }
 ```

+**Kubeshark** supports two message sending methods:
+1. Using an `incoming webhooks`.
+2. Using an auth token and a channel ID.

-**Kubeshark** uses **Slack Incoming Webhooks** to send messages to your desired Slack.
-You can read more about the procedure [here](https://api.slack.com/messaging/webhooks).
+You can read more about the sending a Slack message using an Incoming Webhook [here](https://api.slack.com/messaging/webhooks).

+## Creating the Slack App

 Slack provides an easy way to create a Slack App that enables maximum flexibility and customization.

-## Creating the Slack App
+This step is required for both methods.

 Creating a Slack App shouldn't take more than 5 minutes.